 A visit to Tokyo wouldn’t be complete without experiencing some of the cities highlights at night.
-From viewpoints, historic temples, cool neighbourhoods, dining experience and more.
+From viewpoints, historic temples, cool neighbourhoods, dining experiences and more.
 Looking for some ideas for your trip?
 Here are some of the top things to see and do in Tokyo at night.

 Explore temples and shrines

 Tokyo has heaps of temples and shrines throughout the city with one of the most famous being the Sensoji temple.
 This temple is the oldest in Japan and originates from around 628.
 Near it you’ll find an impressive 5-story pagoda, the impressive Hōzōmon gate (seen below), as well as Kaminarimon Gate.
 The Kaminarimon Gate is a popular landmark and was first erected in 942 but had burnt down.
 It has been rebuilt over the years and the one today was built in 1960.
 A popular feature of this gate is a giant lantern with a dragon engraving underneath.